pT-Scripts/pT-PreBot/README.md

 NOTE: If you are using dbschema.sql then dont edit tables, if you running own database make sure to change info and coloumns in .sh files

+## **PreDB.net API Settings**
+- If you want to disable this module , comment in pT-pre.tcl

+#set script_path2 "/eggdrop/scripts/sh/pT-preapi.sh"

 ## **ADDPRE CHANNEL**

 Ensure your eggdrop bot is in a addpre channel that outputs following formats: